 Angina can also occur in the absence of any coronary artery disease.
 Up to 30% of people with angina with a heart valve problem called aortic stenosis, which can cause decreased blood flow to the coronary arteries from the heart, can have angina.
 People with severe anemia may have angina because their blood doesn’t carry enough oxygen.
 People with thickened heart muscles need more oxygen and can have angina when they don’t get enough.

 When it comes to chest pain, Dr. Fogoros adds that it’s important to keep in mind that chest pain is merely a symptom, not a diagnosis.

 And because it can be a symptom of anything from a catastrophic to a trivial medical problem, when a person experiences chest pain it’s important to try to characterize that pain as rapidly as possible as being either completely benign or possibly significant.

-Dr. Fogoros offers the following list of the more common causes of chest pain*:
+Dr. Fogoros offers the following list of other causes of chest pain*:

 - angina due to coronary artery disease

 - angina due to coronary artery spasm (Prinzmetal’s Angina)

 - heartburn (acid reflux, indigestion)

 - costochondritis, an inflammation of the cartilage that connects a rib to the breastbone